How it works

 This is the official page for the Poetry Postcard Fest.

 This is the official page for the Poetry Postcard Fest.
 The Fest was initiated in 2007 by poets Paul Nelson and Lana Ayers and involves people signing up to send 31 original poems on postcards to folks on their list between July 4 and August 31.
 In 2022 the fest has 541 participants in 12 different countries and 49 different states and Canadian provinces.
 (See THIS for 2022 fest details.)
 See this essay in Rattle Magazine about the fest:

 Once you are registered here are the INSTRUCTIONS:

 1. Obtain or make at least 31 postcards, one for each poet on your list.

-Some people make their cards.
+Some people make their cards, but that is not a requirement.
+Store-bought cards are fine.
 Many places can turn your pictures into cards, as can any decent print shop.
 Make sure you print on decent card stock.
 Glossy is hard to write on.
 You do not have to send one to yourself.

 2. After you register, and once your group has filled,